SwapnilSankla/TestKeeper/README.md

 *If you are working on codebase then please read ahead.*

-* Fixing the failing or unmaintained test in one go is not practical.
+* Fixing the failing or unmaintained tests in one go is not practical.
 However you would still need a control that at least going forward we should not add failing any test and also not break the tests which were passing earlier.
 * So basically we need a threshold mechanism where you specify the maximum test which are allowed to fail/skip, if threshold is exceeded then build should fail otherwise it should go through.